-Gravity 4.1
+4.1 Gravity

 A precision GPS-Gravity survey was conducted by Daishsat Geodetic Surveyors between 12 November and 4 December 2008.
-A total of 1,544 stations were collected over the tenement at a nominal station spacing of 1km.
-In addition to the 1km spaced survey, a total of 204 additional infill stations were collected along two north-south traverses.
-The entire survey consists of 1,748 gravity stations.
-Figure 3 shows the Bouguer gravity image from the survey which covers the areas to be relinquished.
+A total of 461 stations were collected over the relinquished area of the tenement at a nominal station spacing of 1km.